BrainPOP's Advisory Board reviews our content and works closely with our writers and animators to create a fun and educational resource.

 Arts and Technology Advisor

-Kristina Westin received her B.M. in Music Education from Ithaca College in Ithaca, New York and is currently working toward her M.S.
-Ed. in Educational Technology from Johns Hopkins University in Baltimore, Maryland.
-She has over nine years of music teaching experience and has spent the past six years teaching music in several elementary schools in Baltimore County.
-She plays the trombone and organ and performs with the Baltimore County Music Educators Wind Ensemble.
-She is passionate about integrating technology into the music classroom and has been using Flip Video cameras as performance assessment tools.
-Recently, she led her fifth-grade students to create movies about jazz.
-They created scripts and performed and recorded their work.
+Kristina Westin received her B.M. in Music Education from Ithaca College in Ithaca, New York and her M.S. in Education with a focus on Educational Technology from Johns Hopkins University in Baltimore, Maryland.
+She has over 13 years of music teaching experience and has spent the past 10 years teaching classroom music and technology integration in elementary schools in Baltimore County.
+She plays the trombone and piano and sings in her spare time.
+In the classroom, Ms. Westin uses videos of her students singing and playing instruments to encourage self-assessment.
+By interacting through a wiki, the students continue to learn even outside of the music classroom.
+Ms. Westin’s passion is to provide music educators with technology resources to enhance their curriculums with 21st Century Learning skills.

 English & Journalism Advisor